Link back to the main mushroom page.

 Stalked Polypores

 Often “polypore” refers to bracket-shaped mushrooms.
-Stalked polypores refer to a typical mushroom shape, upright with a distinct cap and stem, with pores on the underside of the cap.
-Furthermore, these are separated into Boletes and all other stalked polypores.
-Oyster or oyster-like mushrooms, some of which have stalks, can be found on the “Bracket Fungi” page.
+Stalked polypores are mushrooms with a distinct stem and a cap which has pores on the underside.
+Here, these are separated into Boletes and all other stalked polypores.

 Boletes

-The common name “Bolete” refers to species of mushrooms that are morphologically similar but genetically belong to several genera and families.
-They are mostly found on the ground (mycorrhizal!) and have distinct caps and stalks like typical gilled mushrooms.
+The common name “Bolete” refers to a group of mushrooms that are morphologically similar but genetically belong to several genera and families.
+They are mostly found on the ground (mycorrhizal!) and have distinct caps and stalks like most gilled mushrooms.
 The pores on the underside of their caps connect to tubes and form a layer that can be easily peeled off of the cap, unlike other polypores.
-Additionally, in general, the caps and stems are usually made up of dense, stalky, thick tissue and many have some form of a color change when bruised or cut.
+Often, the caps and stems are usually made up of dense, stalky, thick tissue and many have some form of a color change when bruised or cut.

 Other Stalked Polypores